NiwdEE/WU-51ng3/static/writeups/nullcon-ctf-2025/writeup.md

 ![The flag](image-1.png)

-The flag is encoded in base64, cecoding it gives us:
+The flag is encoded in base64, decoding it gives us:

 flag: ***ENO{SQL1_W1th_0uT_C0mm4_W0rks_SomeHow!}***